germanfrelo/vscode-color-info/README.md

 }
 ```

-To your `colorInfo.languages` setting.
-Make you add this setting to the end of the default `colorInfo.languages` setting so that you do not disable Color Info for the standard languages.
+to your `colorInfo.languages` setting.
+Make sure you add this setting to the end of the default `colorInfo.languages` setting so that you do not disable Color Info for the standard languages.